askb/releng-packer-action/docs/GERRIT_INTEGRATION.md

 # Gerrit Integration Guide

-This guide explains how to integrate the Packer VexxHost Bastion Action with Gerrit-based workflows.
+This guide explains how to integrate the Packer OpenStack Bastion Action with Gerrit-based workflows.

 ## Overview